Can I claim a refund if food I own is recalled?

 When a product is speculatively withdrawn due to fears of contamination or allergy concerns, you have the right to a refund thanks to the Consumer Rights Act.

-If you have bought a product that’s been recalled, you should expect the retailer that sold it to you to offer you a full refund - even if it's been in your store-cupboard or freezer for several months.
+If you've bought a product that's been recalled, you should expect the retailer that sold it to you to offer you a full refund - even if it's been in your store-cupboard or freezer for several months.

 While you have rights under the Consumer Rights Act, you should always follow the recall instructions published by the retailer or manufacturer in the first instance.